 About Davis Architects, Inc.

-Davis Architects is highlighted for its mixed-use commercial structures in Atlanta.
-The firm, run by Neil Davis, was originally started by E.B.
+Davis Architects is highly commended for delivering some of Atlanta’s landmark mixed-use and commercial architectures.
+The firm, led by Neil Davis, was originally established by E.B.
 Van Keuren.
 In 1946, the company evolved to design high-end educational, institutional, and commercial structures.
-Today, the firm is still growing, with two new partners, Julee Potter and Gregory Clever, joining in 1999.
-The firm has operations in both Birmingham, Alabama and Atlanta, Georgia, the second of which works largely on mixed-use designs.
-To best serve the Atlanta community, in 2016, the firm developed Studio Architects, a new firm born out of, and sharing, the mission and vision of Davis Architects.
-The firm has received numerous awards for its work in Alabama and has been recognized in many publications for its designs.
+The firm currently operates across Birmingham, Alabama and Atlanta, and Georgia.
+In the past, the firm received numerous awards for its work in Alabama and was recognized in many publications for its designs.
 Its structures have even been featured in traveling art exhibits.
-In Atlanta, the firm has designed large-scale retail and mixed-use buildings and created multi-family residential complexes.
+In order to best serve the Atlanta community, the firm developed Studio Architects in 2016, a dedicated company created to respond to the city’s demand for modern design and architecture services.
+Through this, the company has completed large-scale retail and mixed-use buildings, as well as several multi-family residential complexes.

-An urban infill project in Atlanta, 131 Ponce holds 280 apartment units and a two-story parking structure.
-The building features scenic views of the Atlanta area and puts residents and visitors within walking distance of amenities, restaurants, and the historic Fox Theater.
-In Athens, Georgia, the firm, working with Wilmot Greene, transformed the interior of the 1889 Georgia Theater into a fresh and new Art-Deco style to match the building’s historic exterior.
-The transformation is famous for its curved and intersecting stairways and balconies, creating energy flow of audiences between performances.
-The design fosters excellent views and acoustics that are said to recreate the “magic” that was lost during a 2009 fire.
-A new rooftop restaurant and bar area provides views of downtown Athens.
-While the firm is well established in Alabama and many other regions nationwide, Davis Architects’ Atlanta-led team is embarking on many mixed-use and commercial properties in the state of Georgia and was included on Expertise’s list of the top 18 architects operating in Atlanta.
+One of the firm’s most unforgettable architecture and restoration projects in Atlanta is the 131 Ponce.
+The project is an urban infill development designed to accommodate 280 apartment units and a two-story parking structure.
+The building features scenic views of the city and puts residents and visitors within walking distance to amenities, restaurants, and the historic Fox Theater.
+For another project in Athens, Georgia, the firm partnered with Wilmot Greene to transform the interior of the 1889 Georgia Theater into a fresh and new Art-Deco style.
+The transformation blends with the building’s historic exterior.
+The resulting architecture became famous for its curved and intersecting stairways and balconies.
+The design fosters excellent views and acoustics that are said to recreate the “magic” that was lost during a devastating 2009 fire incident.
+A new rooftop restaurant and bar area provide views of downtown Athens.
+To acknowledge the firm’s contribution to the region’s valuable architecture, it was included in Expertise’s Top 18 Architects Operating in Atlanta ranking.

 AIA Building of the Decade for 1956 – 1965